-- If you have other guests who have arrived on time, you might wait an extra 10-15 minutes.
-If she still hasn’t shown up, go ahead and start the meal.
+- If you have other guests who have arrived on time, you might wait an extra 10 to 15 minutes.
+If she still hasn’t shown up, go ahead and start the meal without her.
 She can join in when she finally arrives.

 - Accept her apology and move on.
 There’s no point in rehashing what caused her to be late, unless she has a great story to tell.
 If she does, listen and commiserate.

 - If this isn’t the first time she’s late for a party, you can give her a different (earlier) time to arrive, and maybe she’ll be there when she’s supposed to be.
 However, if you continue to do this, she may catch on.

 - In the future, you might want to consider only inviting her to buffet-style dinners that don’t require a specific time to sit down at the table.

 - If the tardy person is a close friend who is late for everything, have a talk with her.
 Let her know how hard you have to work to get everything ready for a dinner party and you’d appreciate her consideration of your time by being there when she’s supposed to be.

 You’re excited about having houseguests for the weekend.
 After cleaning your house, putting fresh linens on the bed, making sure all the best towels are hung with care in the guest bathroom, shopping for their favorite foods and snacks, and planning events so they won’t be bored, you expect them to do their part by arriving when they say they will.
 A few minutes before they’re due to arrive, you freshen up so you won’t look as bedraggled as you feel.
 Now you’re ready for your company.

 The designated time goes by, and they’re still not there.
 Another hour passes, causing you to worry and maybe even wonder if your wires got crossed, and perhaps they didn’t really agree to come this weekend.
 You’ve almost given up on them when the doorbell finally rings.
 Should you say something?